jritchie17/reporttestingapp/README.md

 - SQL query execution with special handling for temporary tables
 - Detailed comparison between Excel and SQL data
 - Support for all Excel sheets and formats
+- Ability to define sheet structure for proper naming and defining of sheet name and account number
 - Intelligent data matching algorithms
 - Configurable report types and parameters
 - Quick **Start Testing** button to launch the automated workflow